 Community pharmacy services for Knowsley are provided across a range of reasonable geographical locations; with good accessibility and sufficient provision throughout the borough.
 Knowsley has 34 community pharmacies (including 1 distance selling 'internet-only' pharmacy), serving a population of 172,070 (total GP registered population, as at January 2024), who provide a comprehensive service with a full range of essential services and some advanced services.
-This equates to approximately one pharmacy for every 5,061 Knowsley GP patientsiii (England average is 5,959 patients per pharmacy).
-There is large variation within the borough (excluding Whiston and Cronton and Swanside^{IV} which have no pharmacies) the range is from just over 2,000 people per pharmacy in Prescot North and Whitefield to almost 13,000 people per pharmacy in Northwood and Shevington.
-It is worth pointing out that those wards with better pharmacy to person ratio are often close to those with higher ratios.
+This equates to approximately one pharmacy for every 5,061 Knowsley GP patients^{III} (England average is 5,959 patients per pharmacy).
+There is large variation within the borough (excluding Whiston and Cronton and Swanside^{IV} which have no pharmacies) the range is from just over 2,000 people per pharmacy in Prescot North and Whitefield to almost 13,000 people per pharmacy to person ratio are often close to those with higher ratios.
 For example, Whitefield ward is to the West of Northwood ward and Prescot North directly to the South, meaning two wards with excellent ratios are adjacent to Northwood.
 Additionally, Shevington is directly above Whitefield ward providing access to a number of pharmacies (see Maps 3 & 4).
 Consequently, the population is well served by pharmacy services.